Roofing Calculator & Estimator

 If your roof is in desperate need of repair, we can connect you with up to four roofing professionals near you!

-To determine how many roofing squares you need for your project, enter the measurements rounded to the nearest foot into our pop-up calculator.
+To determine how many roofing squares you need for your project, enter the measurements, rounded to the nearest foot, into our roofing calculator at the bottom of this page.
 A 10% waste allowance is automatically added to the total.